Pheonix1998/PROJECTS/README.md

 ![Data Pipeline Architecture](Data%20Pipeline%20Architecture.jpg)

-> **
 1. Database → Data Warehouse:

-Data is collected from databases (raw, daily data).

-It goes through a pipeline where it is cleaned and transformed.
+Data is collected from databases (raw, daily data).It goes through a pipeline where it is cleaned and transformed.
 The cleaned data is loaded into a data warehouse.
 Analysts use it to create reports, dashboards, and business insights.

-2. Data Warehouse → Database/App (Optional):

-Sometimes, data from the warehouse is extracted to a smaller database or data mart.
+2. Data Warehouse → Database/App (Optional): Sometimes, data from the warehouse is extracted to a smaller database or data mart.
 This is used for specific apps, dashboards, or machine learning models.

-It helps teams access focused, ready-to-use data without touching the whole warehouse. **
+It helps teams access focused, ready-to-use data without touching the whole warehouse.

 ### 📁 Files Used for Project